 With a record number of women recently elected to Congress and in pursuit of governorships, some have called 2018 the “Year of the Woman.”
 As Civiltech celebrates our 30 year anniversary, we are proud to say that we have been hiring, promoting, and advancing women engineers since our inception.
-Civiltech’s Mary Young, P.E., PTOE took some time from her busy schedule as Director of Traffic, Environmental and Design Studies to answer questions about her own personal journey and the Civiltech firm culture.
+Civiltech’s Mary Young, P.E., PTOE took some time from her busy schedule to answer questions about her own personal journey and the Civiltech firm culture.

 How did you decide to become an engineer?

 I didn’t specifically have my sights set on engineering at first, but I knew I wanted to pursue a career path that involved math and science.
 I was fortunate to have a guidance counselor in high school that recognized my interests and strengths and encouraged me to investigate engineering.

 Not at first.
 I was originally interested in pursuing a degree in Aerospace Engineering.
 However, I found I didn’t enjoy many of the classes that were specific to that path.
 I had the opportunity to participate in a summer co-op with the Illinois Department of Transportation and found the field of transportation engineering interested me.
 I enjoyed that it offered the opportunity to see concepts and designs actually get built.
 That experience, combined with identifying the types of engineering classes that I enjoyed, led me to a degree in Civil Engineering.
 I was fortunate to get a job with Civiltech right after graduating from the University of Illinois at Urbana-Champaign and have been here ever since.

 What was the percentage of women in engineering when you were in college, and do you think it is different today?